lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-01-16-Broken_proofs.md

 because Isabelle was specialised research software and I couldn't be bothered to stop people from hanging themselves: that old UNIX spirit.
 But good computer systems do protect users.

-An early soundness bug in HOL88 was also concerned with definitions.
+An early soundness bug in HOL88 also involved definitions.
 It was omitting to check that all the variables on the right hand side of the definition also appeared on the left-hand side.